Mentored Experience Requirement (MER)

 • Preparatory engagement required before engaging in MTE;

-• Approved pathways by your program that specify the number of MTE or MPE units required to complete the MERs.
+• Approved pathways by your program that specify the number of MTE or MPE units required to complete the MER.

 Mentored Teaching Experiences consist of semester-long assignments as either an Assistant in Instruction (AI) or a Mentored Independent Teacher (MIT).